assentient-arsenicacid605/Quantum-Native-Solvers/README.md

 ---

-## An Example Architecture of How a Fault-Tolerant Heterogenous/ Hybrid Quantum System Could Look Like - by Onri
+## An Example Architecture of What a Fault-Tolerant Heterogenous/ Hybrid Quantum System Could Look Like - by Onri

 ```
 Heterogeneous Quantum Computer (Architected for Fault-Tolerant Compatibility)